Director's Office: Community Outreach

 The KMCB Task Force is a group of concerned residents who, during the mid 1980's, joined with the County government to develop beautification projects and anti-litter and recycling programs.

-The Task Force reminds anyone wishing to assist with roadside clean-ups can join the more than 300+ groups/individuals/companies currently participating in the AAR program.
-The Task Force also encourages residents to mark their local storm drains by being apart of the Storm Drain Marking program, both these programs are funded by MCDOT.
-The KMCB Beautifiation Grant which provided up to $500 in financial assistance to community landscaping projects has been suspended, due to fiscal constraints and we hope to reinstate this program in FY13 (July 1, 2012 - June 30, 2013).
+The Task Force reminds anyone wishing to assist with roadside clean up can join the more than 395 groups/individuals currently participating in the Adopt A Road program.
+The Task Force also encourages residents to mark their local storm drains by being apart of the Storm Drain Marking Program, both programs are funded by MCDOT.
+The KMCB Beautification Grant has been reinstated, and provides up to $500 in financial assistance to community landscaping projects.

 Who are the members of theTask Force?